AHannan/rak-budget/README.md

+Here's the updated README for the Budget service, now using H2 database:

 ## Budget Service

 The Budget Service allows users to manage their budgets by creating categories and setting budgets for different expense categories.